 - How to Install: Open the Linux Terminal and execute the below command.
 After installation, you will find the program in the app drawer inside the Linux apps folder.

 sudo apt-get install inkscape

 Gravit is an excellent vector drawing app on Chromebook which is neither an Android app nor a Linux app.
-In fact, it’s a well-developed Chrome app which allows you to draw and design various graphics element.
+In fact, it’s a well-developed Chrome app that allows you to draw and design various graphic elements.
 You can create objects like logos and icons, vectorized graphics; define them using many design elements, and more.
 Besides that, it also supports raster graphics illustration so you can freely create characters, animations, etc.

 Simply put, Gravit is a professional-grade app for drawing and illustration and if you are looking for such an app in the Chrome ecosystem then this is the perfect pick for you.
 It might be better than installing Inkscape through Linux on Chromebook.
 So, do give it a try and see if Gravit fits your needs.

 - Excellent vector drawing app